ibm-cloud-docs/codeengine/deploy.md

 The sample `ibmcom/hello` image reads the environment variable `TARGET`, and prints `"Hello ${TARGET}"`.
 If this environment variable is empty, `"Hello World"` is returned.
 Let's modify the value of the `TARGET` environment variable to `Stranger`.

 1. Run the `application update` command.
-For example:
+For example,

     ```
     ibmcloud ce application update -n myapp --env TARGET=Stranger